plone/training/react/redux.rst

 Introduction
 ============

-Currently we have the state of the Faq list in the :file:`App` component and pass all handlers and data down to the :file:`FaqItem` component.
+Currently we have the state of the FAQ list in the :file:`App` component and pass all handlers and data down to the :file:`FaqItem` component.
 When your application will contain more sub components this can be come very complex.
-In order to manage your application state we will introduce Redux here.
+To manage your application state we will introduce Redux here.
 Redux is a state management system which is composed of a store which contains data, a set of reducers which handle (part of) this state and it's changes and actions which are used to trigger state changes.